Really Simple Systems CRM GPDR Compliance

 How Really Simple Systems complies with GDPR legislation.

-The General Data Protection Regulation (GDPR) was introduced by the European Union (EU) on 25th May 2018 to protect the personal data of EU citizens.
+The General Data Protection Regulation (GDPR) was introduced by the European Union (EU) in 2018 to protect the personal data of EU citizens.
 The new legislation enshrines the principle that a citizen’s personal data belongs to them and not to the organisation collecting it.

-Replacing the Data Protection Directive 95/46/EC, GDPR has been designed to protect the data privacy of all EU citizens and empower them to control the what, when, how, where and why their personal data is used, stored, processed or deleted.
+Replacing the Data Protection Directive 95/46/EC, GDPR has been designed to protect the data privacy of all EU citizens.
+It empower them to control the what, when, how, where and why their personal data is used, stored, processed or deleted.

 The scope of the GDPR goes beyond the borders of the EU, creating implications for any organisation that works with the personal data of any EU resident and making them responsible for the protection of that data.